Yovanna Ventura’s Pants-Down Bedroom Snap Shows Off Her Mismatched Underwear

 “You’re my muse,” concluded a fellow Instagram model.

 However, Yovanna wasn’t done treating her fans to updates.
-She later added a double post update where she rocks a metallic bikini top and red animal print skirt.
-Top protect herself from the summer sun, Yovanna wears a knotted oversize linen shirt over the bikini top, and shields her eyes from the light.
+She later added a double post update where she rocks a metallic bikini top and red animal-print skirt.
+To protect herself from the summer sun, Yovanna wears a knotted, oversized linen shirt over the bikini top and shields her eyes from the light.

 The updates earned over 34,000 likes and 235 comments.